-Summary ; The accepted tradition is that St Stanislaus of Krakow was martyred by King Boleslaus II and is the patron saint of Poland.
-Pope John Paul II even called him the patron saint of moral order.
+Summary: The accepted traditions are that St Stanislaus of Krakow was martyred by King Boleslaus II and is the patron saint of Poland.
+Pope St John Paul II even called him the patron saint of moral order.
 But a twenty-first century revisionist view would question this.

 Patrick Duffy tells what is known of him.